mvdctop/mdc-docs/docs/bug_report.md

-### In order to facilitate event tracking, please send an email according to the following template `yoshiko2.dev@gmail.com`
+### In order to facilitate event tracking, please send an email according to the following template `support@mvdc.top`

 # Report a bug
 ## mail title